Follow us on CISPA's website Follow us on GitHub Follow us on LinkedIn Contact us via Email

 https://krisenchat.de/

-3. Muslimisches SeelSorge Telefon (Hotline targeted specifically for muslim people)
+3. Muslimisches Seelsorge Telefon (Hotline targeted specifically for muslim people)

 https://www.mutes.de/ // ✆ 030 443 509 821

-4. Die deutsche Depressionshilfe https://www.deutsche-depressionshilfe.de/start
+4. Die deutsche Depressionshilfe (support for people suffering from depression) https://www.deutsche-depressionshilfe.de/start

 Your CISPA International Welcome Hub Team